thomasemurphy/birthdays/README.md

 ## Thank you for these open-source packages
 * The [Lahman](https://cran.r-project.org/web/packages/Lahman/index.html) package for getting player birthdays
-* The [baseballr](https://billpetti.github.io/baseballr/reference/index.html) package for getting player-game box scores
+* The [baseballr](https://billpetti.github.io/baseballr/reference/index.html) package for getting player-game box scores and player-season totals
 * The lookup table at [Smart Fantasy Baseball](https://www.smartfantasybaseball.com/tools/) for lining up players' bbrefID with their MLBID